Ruitulyu/KAS-Analyzer/README.md

 # If anaconda or miniconda was not installed on your system. #OPTIONAL.
 KAS-Analyzer install -conda

 # Make sure you have Mamba installed.
-If not, you can install it in your base Conda environment with the following command.
+If not, you can install it in your base Conda environment with the following command:
 conda install mamba -c conda-forge

 # Install 'KAS-Analyzer' environment using mamba.